GEMINI-Medicine/Rgemini/README.md

 ## Example

-Most functions require access to the GEMINI database.
+Some functions require access to the GEMINI database.
 With access, the functions can be used as follows:

 ``` r
 library(Rgemini)